vu-h-le/secure-paas-deployment/README.md

 # secure-paas-deployment
 ARM templates and PowerShell scripts to deploy a secure PaaS environment on Azure.
+See "Deployment instructions.pdf" for detail deployment instructions.